 My favorite marsh animal is the Northern Harrier, a small raptor that’s native to a large portion of North America and often seen at our restoration sites.
 They fly steadily along the ground, hunting for prey in the tidal marsh.
 We hope that they don’t happen to catch the endangered Salt Marsh Harvest Mouse or snowy plover chicks.
 Both male and female harriers have a white patch on their rump, making them easy to identify for even the most amateur birder.

 -Jessie Olson, Associate Director of Native Plant Nurseries

 My favorite marsh organism is the Marsh Wren.
 This small, chirpy, and brown bird is more likely to be heard than seen.
 It’ll be the first animal to greet you on the shoreline and continue to heckle you throughout its territory.
 Male marsh wren’s can learn up to 210 different song types.
 When not busy singing, marsh wrens can be found building their nests in between cattails, tall sedges, or upright wetland plants.
 But don’t get caught between a marsh wren and a red-winged black bird, those two are known to be archnemeses!

 -Denise Amador, Restoration Project Specialist

-One of my favorites is the Western Pygmy Blue butterfly, which as it’s name suggests is one of the smallest butterflies in the world, and is THE smallest butterfly in North America!
+One of my favorites species is the Western Pygmy Blue butterfly, which as it’s name suggests is one of the smallest butterflies in the world, and is THE smallest butterfly in North America!
 They are often found in alkaline areas such as deserts and marshes.
 They lay their eggs exclusively on plants in the family Chenopodiaceae, which includes favorites such as pickleweed.
 They are one of the few butterfly species to benefit from the introduction of non-native species such as Russian thistle, as they are also members of the Chenopodiaceae family.

 -Kenneth Rangel, Restoration Operations Manager